 So, in no particular order, I am going to share with you some of the mistakes I made in promoting my blog that kept me from getting more traffic.

-Blogging Tips for Beginners – Content Marketing Mistakes
+Blogging Tips for Beginners – Top 10 Mistakes Bloggers Make

-Any and all blogging tips for beginners should include SEO!
+Any and all blogging tips for beginners and any discussion on mistakes bloggers make should include SEO because this is one area many bloggers neglect!

 SEO stands for Search Engine Optimization.
 The short description is it basically determines if and where your site will rank in searches.
 If you have poor SEO (or non-existent) your site will not be found in search results if someone is searching for a particular word or phrase.
 In this post, I am not going to get into how you optimize your SEO but I suggest you find some great tutorials on it!!
 Here are some of my favorites